Kartik-Aswar/Custom-MCP-Server/README.md

 2.  **Clone the Repository (if you haven't already):**
     ```bash
     # Make sure you are in the correct parent directory
-    git clone https://github.com/sourangshupal/Build-Custom-MCP-Servers # Or use the current directory if already cloned
+    git clone https://github.com/Kartik-Aswar/Custom-MCP-Server.git # Or use the current directory if already cloned
-    cd Build-Custom-MCP-Servers
+    cd Custom-MCP-Server
     ```

 3.  **Set up Virtual Environment & Install Dependencies:**